Connor-Miller/loot/docs/agents/concurrent.md

 ## Recovery playbook

+### Open the review round BEFORE a sibling lands (the seal strands your PR)

+Run `loot-first review` **immediately after `describe`** — before any other sync verb, and before a sibling's land can slip in.
+If git `main` moved since your lane spawned, the *review's own ferry pass* reconciles first, and reconciling over described WIP **seals it** as a signed merge parent (#275) — after which the WIP projection finds nothing unsigned and reports "nothing to review": your change is signed, merged with the landed line, and **PR-less**, and `loot-first land` refuses without a pr-map entry (hit live landing #289, 2026-07-17).
+Recovery: a plain `loot ferry` projects the signed line onto the local mirror `main` (harbor-locked; GitHub does not move until a land pushes), after which a follow-up working change in the lane can open a review round whose branch carries the sealed work into the PR diff.
+Whether `review` should be able to project a signed-but-unlanded line directly is an open question for a future ticket.

 ### A break-glass git commit landed on `main` → `loot ferry`

 git `main` is a projection of loot (workflow.md).
 A direct commit to git `main`